bytemanproject/jbang-catalog/readme.md

 ## Run applications with jbang and byteman

-To run a jar, maven artifact or jbang script with byteman as agent:
+To run a jar, maven artifact or jbang script with Byteman as agent:

 ```
 jbang --javaagent byteman@bytemanproject your.jar